karthic25/vlsi-eda-algorithms/README.md

-# wirelength-estimation
+# VLSI CAD - WL Estimation
-Algorithms relevant to wirelength estimation in EDA flow of VLSI designs during placement
+Placement and routing during EDA flow of VLSI designs, using Wirelength Estimation and Static Timing Analysis